DiamondCoder02/nsfw-game-manager/readme.md

 I'm done with listing, should be fine for now.
 Next is remove.
 Luckily remove was easy to write.
 Way to easy.
 I'm scared...

+## 2023.05.07 02:49

+Now with Dinner, I have not much idea how to handle the update...
+Probably with asking ID, then what to change, but I'm sure I can make it better.